BVPhD/case_study_portfolio/README.md

 * Reinforcement Learning: Value functions, Action-State functions, DQN and All That
 * Markov Chain Monte Carlo: How does it work?
 * Linear Models and the Gory Details
+* Recreating Dropout as a Bayesian Approximation in Nueral Networks with Tensorflow